"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

-Critical-to-Quality: from user need to dimension
+Critical-to-Quality: from user need to inspection dimension

 Getting the link right from user need, all the way down to the critical dimension/tolerance on the drawing to be able to guarentee quality.